DeepakPant93/nexlify/README.md

 For more in-depth information on each component, please consult their individual README files located in the directories linked above.
 To explore Nexlify further, check out the [Nexlify Docs](docs/README.md).

+For a complete overview of the infrastructure setup, including AWS and Azure configurations, refer to the [blueprint](./blueprint/README.md) directory.

 ## Features

 - **RAG-based querying**: Retrieves and generates responses from vectorized data using embeddings and Qdrant database.